JEFworks-Lab/veloviz/graphViz/README.md

 Comparison of embedding made using our workflow vs using velocity graph from scVelo, which is based on similarity matrix.
 *Output in ./outputs/projectedNeighbor_vs_velocityGraph.html*

+**addingEdgeWeights.Rmd**
+Adding edge weights to graph used to make force directed embedding and comparing consistency scores between embeddings made with and without edge weights.
+*Output in ./outputs/addingEdgeWeights.html*

 **2020_09_RotationPresSims.Rmd**\
 Toy data simulations showing rationale behind composite distance.